 Sacred site: The Via Dolorosa, Jerusalem — the traditional 14-station route from the Praetorium to Calvary.
 A Franciscan procession walks it every Friday.
 The route as presently marked reflects medieval tradition; the historical road passed through a slightly different quarter of the ancient city.

 Jesus is nailed to the Cross.
 For three hours He hangs between two criminals, forgiving His executioners, promising paradise to the repentant thief, giving His Mother to the Beloved Disciple.
-He cries out in dereliction — "My God, my God, why have you forsaken me?"
+He cries out in dereliction — "My God, my God, why hast thou forsaken me?"
 (Matthew 27:46, Psalm 22:1) — taking on himself the full abandonment of sinful humanity — and then commends His spirit to the Father.
 Mary stands at the foot of the Cross.
-The fruit is sorrow for our sins: genuine contrition, the recognition that it was for us he hung there, and the resolution to turn away from what put him there.
+The fruit is the pardoning of injuries: to forgive those who wrong us, as Christ forgave from the Cross, "Father, forgive them, for they know not what they do."

 Sacred site: Church of the Holy Sepulchre, Jerusalem — both Calvary (Golgotha) and the Resurrection tomb are enclosed within the same basilica, built by Constantine in 326 AD, rebuilt by the Crusaders in 1149.
 During the 2016–2017 restoration, the original burial slab was exposed for the first time in centuries.